luthesebas/LaTeX-Thesis/README.md

   - **PDF File**: ```\\metadata```

-These changes require that a folder named "metadata" exists next to your root LaTeX file of your current LaTeX project.
+**Important**: These changes require that a folder named "metadata" exists next to your root LaTeX file of your current LaTeX project.
 Your folder structure might look something like this:

 LaTeXProjectFolder
 ├── root.tex